FacetBaths/stock_man/WORKFLOW_DISCIPLINE.md

 ## 🚫 **FORBIDDEN ACTIONS DURING MIGRATION:**

 - ❌ Creating new database models not in checklist
-- ❌ Adding new frontend components not in checklist
+- ⚠️ Adding new frontend components not in checklist
+    - IF THERE IS A SOUND RATIONALE FOR WHY THIS SHOULD BE DONE, give a detailed explanation of why a new component would improve the application and ask the User for a reponse.
 - ❌ "Improving" existing working code
 - ❌ Working on multiple tasks simultaneously
 - ❌ Skipping testing because "it looks right"